 Plus, they are simple and when you add bacon to them you just can’t go wrong!
 They are the perfect easy grilling recipe for beginners or if you are looking for a quick weeknight meal!

 Five ingredients!
 What’s not to love about that?
 I think I should do a feature on recipes with five ingredients or less.
 You always know it’s going to be easy when you have minimal ingredients.
 What I love about these ranch chicken kabobs is that they are still flavorful with minimal ingredients!

 My cousin made that comment because she assists me in the kitchen on recipe days and the prior week I had just made Grilled Ranch Pork Chops.
 Therefore, she put two and two together and figured out I have a slight obsession with anything to do with ranch!

 I also had made these Marinated Grilled Vegetable and Steak Kabobs so she knows I love some kabobs too!
 They are so easy and fast to make because the pieces of meat are smaller so they cook faster.
 I’m not a big one on long, complicated recipes especially during the week so kabobs fit the bill of easy!

-Tips for Making Chicken Bacon Kabobs!
+Tips for Making this Chicken Kabob Recipe!